ballerfuturistic/sfmnauts/general/portception.md

 **Second Life:**

-_Do not ever use anything from Second Life, under any situation_
+_Do not ever use anything from Second Life, under any circumstance_

 _Guaranteed garbage quality and an insane community obsessed with copyright_